ioBroker/ioBroker.zigbee/README.md

 ### **WORK IN PROGRESS**
 * Fix bug with color expose
 * remove serialport, axios, debug dependency
+* Tooltips for cards
+* different card sizes (test)
+* changed visuals for checkboxes and radio boxes

 ### 3.4.1 (2026-05-03)
 * new Binding UI